pardiiix/detecting_SD/README.md

 ----------------------------------------------------

-You can also try running CNN_1D, CNN_2D,
+You can also run CNN_1D, CNN_2D, simpleRNN_model, GRU_model, LSTM_model and bi_LSTM_model to find the best model with the first set of labeled data.

+Note: to run CNN_1D,